AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-build-and-validate-a-form-with-react-and-typescript/how-to-build-and-validate-a-form-with-react-and-typescript.md

 > The `touched` object is in charge of remembering whether the user has completed filling a certain input or not.

-As opposed to the `inputs` and `errors` objects, having string values, the `touched` object has boolean values, to represent whether a certain input has been completed by the user or not.
-This object is usually updated when the user _leaves_ the field, using the [onBlur](https://www.w3schools.com/jsref/event_onblur.asp) event.
+As opposed to the `inputs` and `errors` objects, allowing string values, the `touched` object allows boolean values (`true` if completed, `false` if not).
+This object is usually updated when the user _leaves_ the field, listening to the [onBlur](https://www.w3schools.com/jsref/event_onblur.asp) event.
 This piece of state allows you to display the error only when `touched.email` is `true`.

 Display any potential errors to the user only when they have completed filling it and clicked outside the field.